TeamSPoon/pfc/README.md

 ```

-We might also with to have a relation **total_income/3 **which records a personís total income for each year.
+We might also with to have a relation **3** which records a person‚Äôs total income for each year.
 Given the database above, this should be:

 ```prolog